 Review summary: Canon 1Ds Mark II vs Sony A900

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds Mark II or the Sony A900 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1Ds Mark II: